AI Business TransformationBusiness Ops

 This article covers how to build those imperatives, how to prioritize them into a portfolio, how to back them with real resources, and how to hand them off to the domain leaders who will execute them.

-Most organizations that accept the strategy-first premise still stumble at Level 2 because they decompose their strategy into AI use cases.
-"Deploy AI in customer service."
-"Automate invoice processing."
-"Build a chatbot for employee HR questions."
+AI use cases are not imperatives because they start from the technology and ask where to apply it — the very inversion the methodology is designed to prevent.
+Most organizations that accept the strategy-first premise still stumble at Level 2 by decomposing their strategy into use cases.
+“Deploy AI in customer service.”
+“Automate invoice processing.”
+“Build a chatbot for employee HR questions.”
 These feel like progress because they are specific and actionable.
 But they are technology application targets, not transformation programs.
-They start from the technology and ask where to apply it, which is the same inversion the framework is designed to prevent.

 A Business Transformation Imperative starts from the business outcome and works backward to the capability required.